-11.-(1) A decision by a constable or a Justice of the Peace on Review of the matter of bail to a defendant shall be reviewed by a Judge of the court having jurisdiction to try the offence concerned or before which the defendant first appears (as the case may be)-
+11.-(1) A decision by a constable or a Justice of the Peace on Review of the matter of bail to a defendant shall be reviewed by a Judge of the court having jurisdiction to try the offence concernedbail decisions.

-- on the defendant's first appearance in court in relation to (a) the offence; - in the case of a refusal to grant bail or a decision to impose (b) any condition in granting bail, on an application by the defendant on any ground specified in subsection (2); - in the case of a decision to grant bail or the failure to impose (c) a particular condition in granting bail, on an application by the prosecution on any ground specified in subsection (2). - (2) The grounds referred to in subsection (1) are- - there has been a change in circumstances affecting the matter (a) since the previous decision in respect of bail; or bail decisions.
+- on the defendant's first appearance in court in relation to (a) the offence; - (b) in the case of a refusal to grant bail or a decision to impose any condition in granting bail, on an application by the defendant on any ground specified in subsection (2); - in the case of a decision to grant bail or the failure to impose (c) a particular condition in granting bail, on an application by the prosecution on any ground specified in subsection (2). - (2) The grounds referred to in subsection (1) are- - there has been a change in circumstances affecting the matter (a) since the previous decision in respect of bail; or